liuzhousi/FPGC4/Documentation/docs/cpu.md

 # CPU (B322)
 The B322 (B4rt 32 bit processor v2) executes instructions from memory with the program counter as address.
-It is a 32 bit RISC CPU implementing the B322 instruction set.
+It is a 32 bit RISC CPU implementing the self designed B322 instruction set.

 ## B322 ISA
 The B322 instruction set architecture is a RISC architecture.